adobe/aepsdk-core-ios/Documentation/TestStrategy.md

 # Tests Strategy
 This document defines different levels of tests are being used in the project.
-By defining a clear test boundaries, it helps us increase the confidence of code and decrease the overlapping between different tests and in turn will lower the time spent on mainining the tests.
+By defining a clear test boundaries, it helps us increase the confidence of code and decrease the overlapping between different tests and in turn will lower the time spent on maintaining the tests.